BlackPhlox/bevy_dolly/README.md

 There is a bunch of other bevy camera controllers that are worth checking out, especially if you are just starting out learning bevy:

+- [bevy_fps_controller](https://github.com/qhdwight/bevy_fps_controller) - A Fps controller with crouching, sprinting, flymode and more
 - [smooth-bevy-cameras](https://github.com/bonsairobo/smooth-bevy-cameras) - 3 Smooth Camera controllers: Fps, Orbit or Unreal
 - [bevy_spectator](https://github.com/JonahPlusPlus/bevy_spectator) - A spectator camera controller
 - [bevy_flycam](https://github.com/sburris0/bevy_flycam) - A simple fly camera